Chat with us, powered by LiveChat Skip to main content

 • Difficulty with coordination

-• Spending a large amount of money on fentanyl
+• Spending large amounts of money on fentanyl

 • Isolating from loved ones

-• Increasing the amount taken due to developing a tolerance
+• Increased use due to developing a tolerance

 How Do I Know I Need Fentanyl Rehab?